 Understanding Diversity and Inclusion

 This is another free resource by FutureLearn.
-Diverse talent is much more than just being ethnically diverse, so this course helps you develop your understanding of diversity that encompasses other criteria too.
+Diverse talent is much more than just ethnically diverse, so this course helps you understand the diversity that encompasses other criteria.

-The course also teaches the impact of age, religion, and many others to diversity.
-It also equips you with the skills to create a more inclusive and open environment that is welcoming to all.
+The course also teaches the impact of age, religion, and many others on diversity.
+It also equips you with the skills to create a more inclusive and open environment welcoming to all.

 Diversity and Inclusion Microlearning Library

 Grovo by Cornerstone offers a free sample of their five-minute micro-courses.
-These cover topics such as unconscious bias, learning to call out discrimination, and information on why diversity is an important asset.
+These cover unconscious bias, learning to call out discrimination, and information on why diversity is an important asset.